parameter-network/branding/guidelines/brand-guidelines.md

 - Articles, reviews, and educational content
 - Presentations and ecosystem overviews

-All usage must clearly and truthfully refer to the Parameter.
+All usage must clearly and truthfully refer to the Parameter network.

 ---